 For a time, Frances homeschooled her children, but in 1932, Bill built the Desert Queen School and hired Oran Booth to teach the kids, along with the children of several other homesteading families in the area.

 The Shootout: Welcome to the Wild West

 There had been ill feelings between the two for years, but on this particular day, Mr. Bagley was waiting in ambush for Bill.
 He claimed that Bill had shot some of his livestock and pulled a gun on him.
-Worth Bagley fired several shots at Bill, but missed every time.
+Worth Bagley fired several shots at Bill but missed every time.
 When Bill fired back, Worth Bagley fell down dead.

 While Frances struggled to keep the homestead running, Bill spent five years in prison reading, writing, and relaxing.
 For a man that worked as hard as Bill, a stint in prison was a bit like a vacation.
-Bill was fully pardoned in 1956, when it was determined that he acted in self defense.
+Bill was fully pardoned in 1956 when it was determined that he killed Worth Bagley in self-defense.

 The End of an Era

-Frances died in 1963, and Bill sold the ranch to the National Park Service.
+Frances died in 1963, and Bill finally sold the ranch to the National Park Service.
 He continued to live on the ranch until his death in 1969.
 He was 89 years old.